Les Clisby: World War II

 By the outbreak of war on 1 September 1939, Clisby was a flying officer.
 Five days later, No. 1 Squadron deployed to Le Havre in northern France with the RAF Advanced Air Striking Force that accompanied the British Expeditionary Force.
 Through the autumn and winter of 1939–40, amid the so-called Phoney War, a succession of small and indecisive clashes took place between the Allied air forces and the Luftwaffe.
 Clisby achieved his first aerial victory on 1 April 1940, a Messerschmitt Bf 110 twin-engined fighter over Moselle.
 The following day in the same vicinity, he claimed a Messerschmitt Bf 109.
-As the Battle of France opened on 10 May, Clisby began to score heavily, estimates for his run of "kills" in the next five days ranging from eight to thirteen or more.
+As the Battle of France opened on 10 May, Clisby began to score heavily, with estimates for his run of "kills" in the next five days ranging from eight to thirteen or more.

 Flying Officer Clisby (second from left) and fellow officers of No. 1 Squadron RAF in France, April 1940.
 Pilot Officer Robert Lawrie Lorimer (third from left) would die in the same action as Clisby the following month.

 Clisby destroyed two Dornier Do 17 bombers on 10 May, after which his aircraft was struck by friendly fire from a French anti-aircraft battery.
-He became an ace the following day, when he shot down three German fighters before the rudder of his Hurricane was damaged by enemy gunfire.
+He became an ace the following day, when he shot down three German fighters, before the rudder of his Hurricane was damaged by enemy gunfire.
 Breaking off combat, he found a Heinkel He 111 bomber drifting in front of him and instinctively took a shot at it, forcing it to land in a paddock.

 Clisby himself landed nearby and, when they tried to escape, chased the German crewmen across the field, firing his revolver.
 Capturing one in a rugby tackle, he forced the others to surrender at gunpoint.
 He then proceeded to march them over to French authorities before rejoining his squadron, whose diarist recorded: "He wanted their autographs!"
 According to Time magazine, reporting on the exploit some weeks later, "Clisby's commanding officer remarked it was a bit uncommon for pilots to bring back prisoners".